poralix/directadmin-utils/README.md

 # Structure

-**./nginx/build_nginx** - A script to install a mainline version of NGINX with custombuild2.
+**./nginx/build_nginx** - A script to install either stable or mainline version of NGINX with custombuild2.

-A version number of NGINX mainline is taken from NGINX's trac site.
+- A version number of NGINX mainline is taken from NGINX's trac site.
+- A version number of NGINX stable is taken from the official NGINX's repository for CentOS 7

 **./nginx/build_nginx2** - A script to install a mainline version of NGINX with custombuild2.
 A version number of NGINX mainline is taken from versions.txt of Directadmin.